platformland/electric-book/book/text/measure.md

 # Measuring and monitoring

-Because the primary users of a platform tend not to be the public themselves, but rather the people who use them to create services for the public, platform teams need to understand both what _they_ need to measure to operate the platform, and what their _users_ need to provide services to the public.
+The primary users of a platform tend not to be the public themselves, but rather the people who use them to create services for the public.
 Ultimately, the success of a platform will be perceived by the success of those services, not the platform itself.

+Platform teams need to understand both what they need to measure to operate the platform, and what their users need to provide services to the public.

 ## 1. Understand what data your team needs

-The team operating the platform will have clear a set of needs that relate to the operation and improvement of the platform.
+The team developing a platform will have clear a set of needs that relate to its operation and improvement.
 These may include some of the following:

 * Are people self-serving?
-(For example what's the ratio of meetings to users?)
+(For example, what's the ratio of meetings to users?)
 * Are people using the documentation?
 * What code libraries are being used?
 * Where are the users (central government, local government, private sector?)
 * How many distinct services and organizations are using the platform?
 * What is the service up-time?

-If you are operating a platform, conduct user research with your team and understand what data they need to do their job effectively.
+Conduct user research with your team and understand what data they need to do their job effectively.

 ## 2. Understand what data your users need